-Sponsoring Organization Authorization Form

-The form used to provide information about an Affiliated Individual who will be authorized by an Organization to hold a TrustID Certificate.
+Term Definition Sponsoring Organization Authorization Form The form used to provide information about an Affiliated Individual who will be authorized by an Organization to hold a TrustID Certificate.
+Subject The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.

-Subject

-The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Certificate Holder or a device under the control and operation of the Certificate Holder.

-Subject Name

-The specific field in a Certificate containing the unique name-identifier for the Certificate Holder.

-Subordinate CA Certificate

-A Certificate that is signed by the IdenTrust Root CA and subsequently listed in the Certificate chain.
+Subject Name The specific field in a Certificate containing the unique name-identifier fo the Certificate Holder.
+Subordinate CA Certificate A Certificate that is signed by the IdenTrust Root CA and subsequently listed in the Certificate chain.
 Subordinate CA Certificates and their corresponding Public Key may be embedded in software or obtained or downloaded by the affirmative act of an Authorized Relying Party in order to establish a certification chain within the TrustID PKI hierarchy.

-Token

-A Cryptomodule consisting of a hardware object (e.g., a "smart card"), often with memory and a microchip.

-Trusted Agent(s)

-Entity authorized to act as a representative of a Sponsoring Organization in verifying Applicant or PKI Sponsor identification during the registration process.
-Trusted Agents do not have automated interfaces with CAs (see section 1.3.8)
+Token A Cryptomodule consisting of a hardware object (e.g., a "smart card"), often with memory and a microchip.
+Trusted Agent(s) Entity authorized to act as a representative of a Sponsoring Organization in verifying Applicant or PKI Sponsor identification during the registration process.
+Trusted Agents do not have automated interfaces with CAs (see section 1.3.8) Trusted Role(s) A role involving functions that may introduce security problems if not carried out properly, whether accidentally or maliciously.

-Trusted Role(s)

-A role involving functions that may introduce security problems if not carried out properly, whether accidentally or maliciously.
 The functions of Trusted Roles form the basis of trust for the entire PKI.

-TrustID Certificate

-A Certificate issued pursuant to the TrustID CP and this CPS.

-Trustworthy System

-Computer hardware and software that:

-- (i) Are reasonably secure from intrusion and misuse; - (ii) Provide a reasonable level of availability; and - (iii) Are reasonably suited to perform their intended functions.

-Unaffiliated Individual

-An Individual not attached or associated with an Organization and wishes to obtain a TrustID Certificate to verify his/her identity and/or an email address.

-Validity Period The intended term of validity of a Certificate, beginning with the date of date indicated in the Certificate ("Valid To" or "Expiry" date).
+TrustID Certificate A Certificate issued pursuant to the TrustID CP and this CPS.
+Trustworthy Computer hardware and software that: System (i) Are reasonably secure from intrusion and misuse; (ii) Provide a reasonable level of availability; and (iii) Are reasonably suited to perform their intended functions.
+Unaffiliated Individual An Individual not attached or associated with an Organization and wishes to obtain a TrustID Certificate to verify his/her identity and/or an email address.
+Validity Period The intended term of validity of a Certificate, beginning with the date of Issuance ("Valid From" or "Activation" date), and ending on the expiration date indicated in the Certificate ("Valid To" or "Expiry" date).
+Wildcard Certificate A Certificate containing an asterisk () in the left-most position of any of the Fully Qualified Domain Names contained in the Certificate.

-Issuance ("Valid From" or "Activation" date), and ending on the expiration

-Wildcard A Certificate containing an asterisk () in the left-most position of any of the

-Certificate Fully Qualified Domain Names contained in the Certificate.